rcarroll901/simple-airflow-criminal-justice-etl/README.md

 So, all we had to add was a `@version` decorator (imported from `salted_operator.py`) to our python callable and add a place in the
 `output_pattern` template for the salt to be placed.
 The salt detects changes in the kwargs and the version numbers, and then passes that information downstream using Xcom.
-Xcom acts kind of like the cache which Prof Gorlin mentioned in class, allowing our computation to be O(N) vs O(N^2) since finding the salt does not need to be defined recursively (even though caching in DB probably increases the amount of time overall).
+Xcom acts kind of like the cache allowing our computation to be O(N) vs O(N^2) since finding the salt does not need to be defined recursively (even though caching in DB probably increases the amount of time overall).
 We can just simply grab the salt for each task from the meta-database.